electricilies/electricilies.github.io/docs/docs/database/index.md

 refunds.payment_detail_id -> payment_details.id

 explanation: |md
   # Note
   - All FK are NOT NULL by default.
   - Only FK marked with {constraint: [FK, nullable]} are nullable.
-  Only FK marked with {constraint: [FK, nullable]} are nullable.
 |
 ```